 game = GameOfBones( [ AI_Player( tt ), Human_Player() ] ) game.play() # you will always lose this game :)

 EasyAI is an open source software originally written by Zulko and released under the MIT licence.
-It is very small and could really do with some improvements, so if your are a Python/AI guru maybe you can contribute through Github .
-Some ideas of improvement are: AI algos for incomplete information games, better game solving strategies, (efficient) use of databases to store moves, AI algorithms using parallelisation.
+It could do with some improvements, so if your are a Python/AI guru maybe you can contribute through Github .
+Some ideas: AI algos for incomplete information games, better game solving strategies, (efficient) use of databases to store moves, AI algorithms using parallelisation.

 For troubleshooting and bug reports, the best for now is to ask on Github.